makersacademy/airport_challenge/README.md

 ToDo:
 ----

-Ensure plane does not land or takeoff without permission Unit tests for airport traffic control using doubles Enable random weather conditions
+- Ensure plane does not land or takeoff without permission
+- Unit tests for airport traffic control using doubles
+- Enable random weather conditions
+- Ensure planes can not land when landed
+- Ensure planes cannot takeoff after takeoff